Reward and recognition for regenerative farming practices...

 Quote from Mike Harrington- Director of Edaphos Agronomy-

 The estimates below are dependent on individual soil types, regenerative practices and supply/demand.

 To find out your farms potential - sign up.

 2-3 tonnes C02e per hectare.

 Averaged figures from a range of different farms already using the system.

 Some farms have seen 5+ tonnes depending on regenerative practices.

-We will be achieving a market premium on the carbon credits sold, by telling the full story of regenerative agriculture.
-The number above is a estimate of what the farmer will receive based on credits already sold.
+We will be achieving a market premium on the carbon credits sold.
+The number above is an estimate of what the farmer will receive after costs.

 This type of income could have a huge impact on farm bottom lines and encourage more farmers to take up regenerative agricultural practices.
 Filling some of the gap as BPS is phased out.
 Estimated income after costs.

 We offer farm level agronomists free training to learn more about regenerative agriculture, our system and carbon trading generally.